UCL/cath-gemma/gemma_update_spring_2017_notes.md

   └––––– D
 ~~~

-...but the existing procedure would go ahead with merging it to `D`, resulting in this:
+...but the existing approach would immediately merge it with `D`, which would eventually result in this:

 ~~~
 `    ┌– A